eapearson/kbase-mock-services/docs/generating-data.md

 ## Management

 Generated data must not be checked into the repo.
+An exception is perhaps to maintain one or more example data sets.

 Rather, if you wish to be able to incorporate a specific case of test data in to repo, check in a ... ??